Naqhid/ror-Redesign-twitter/README.md

 # Twitter-redesign

 > This project is based on a redesign of Twitter.
-You can create a user, tweet about birds and follow people you like!
+You can create a user, tweet about and follow people you like!

 ## Features